zedlopez/ifm/Writing with Inform.md

 Waving it at is an action applying to one carried thing and one visible thing.
 ```

-Thus to "wave magic wand at banyan tree", the player must be holding the wand, but need only be able to see the tree.
+Thus to ``wave magic wand at banyan tree``, the player must be holding the wand, but need only be able to see the tree.

 Note one special case.
 Requirements on touchability are waived in the case of "try" actions applied to people other than the player where the things they would need to touch are doors or backdrops.
 (This is a compromise to avoid difficulties arising from the ambiguous locations of such items.)